What Does a Veterinary Radiologist Do?

 - Diagnosis and treatment based on images

 Radiologists write detailed case reports, oversee the activities of veterinary technicians or veterinarians who take the scans, use various software applications to interpret image results, and provide specialty consultations on cases that are referrals from general practitioners.
-Teleradiology (transmitting images via email or other networks) allows radiologists to consult on cases across the globe.
+Teleradiology—transmitting images via email or other networks—allows radiologists to consult on cases around the globe.

 Veterinary Radiologist Salary

-The U.S. Bureau of Labor Statistics does not separate out salary data for each of the individual veterinary specialties, but board-certified specialists can earn top dollar due to their extensive training.
+The U.S. Bureau of Labor Statistics does not separate out salary data for the individual veterinary specialties, but board-certified specialists can earn top dollar due to their extensive training.